rickgemignani/aisd/README.md

 - **Explicit constraints instead of descriptions** - "1-200 chars" not "short"
 - **Small files (200-500 lines) instead of monoliths** - Selective loading

+**What it does:**
+- **Reduces tokens** - AI loads 3,000 lines of specs instead of 50,000 lines of code
+- **Documents decisions** - Architecture, responsibilities, constraints captured as you build
+- **Enables analysis** - AI answers questions about your system from structured docs, not scattered code
+- **Improves PRs** - Every change comes with updated docs showing what changed
+- **Supports planning** - Structured specs reveal edge cases and dependencies before coding

 **Not**: Magic AI agent that does everything
-**Is**: A format that compresses signal, cuts noise
+**Is**: A format that compresses signal, cuts noise, documents as you go

-**Think compression ratios:**
-- **Your codebase**: 50,000 lines across 200 files
-- **Traditional docs**: 15,000 lines of prose (if you even have them)
-- **AISD abstraction**: 3,000 lines of structured specs

-**Result**: AI gets the context it needs without drowning in code.

 ## The Problem

 You're using Cursor or Claude Code on a real codebase.

-**Scenario**: Add fraud detection to your refund system

-**What AI does**:
+**Common scenarios:**

+**Analyzing**: "Why can users only get 3 refunds per year?"
-- Loads 30 files trying to understand the refund flow
+- AI loads 30 files looking for the business rule
+- Burns 50k tokens reading implementation details
+- Finds conflicting logic in multiple places
+- Gives you an uncertain answer

+**Planning**: "How would I add fraud detection to refunds?"
-- Finds the refund service, payment processor, user management
+- AI loads refund service, user service, payment processing
-- Reads database schemas, config files, tests
-- Burns 50,000 tokens just to understand what's there
-- Still misses the business rules buried in comments
+- Misses the dependency on email notifications
+- Doesn't realize inventory needs updating
+- Plan has gaps you discover during implementation

+**Implementing**: "Add email when refund is denied"
-- Generates code that "works" but violates policies
+- AI generates code that looks right
+- Misses the audit logging requirement
+- Breaks the existing fraud check
+- You explain the constraint again

 **Why**: Even with 200k token windows, AI loads files speculatively.
-Most of what it loads is noise (imports, boilerplate, implementation details).
-The signal is scattered.
+Most of what it loads is noise (imports, boilerplate, implementation).
+The signal is scattered across code, comments, and tribal knowledge.

 ## The AISD Approach